ubco-mds-2020-labs/w2020-data599-capstone-projects-statistics-canada-transit/README.md

 ## A High Performing, Scalable Model for Computing and Visualizing Public Transit Accessibility

+The primary ***project code***, ***project data***, and ***deployed dashboard code*** can be found in the `code`, `data`, and `dashboard_deployed` directories, respectively.
+Other documentation and presentation related materials are described in the remaining directories.
+The executive summary is detailed below, noting that Metropolitan Vancouver and its cultural amenities were used as a proof of concept example on how our project code could be leveraged and applied.

 ### A Case Study on Cultural and Art Amenities in Metro Vancouver

 ![Vancouver](https://vancouver.ca/images/cov/feature/skytrain-landing.jpg)